Paolo Di Canio a 'great move' for Sunderland, says Jeremy Wray

 Paolo Di Canio can "galvanise" Sunderland, according to the man who gave him his first managerial job.

-The Black Cats handed former Swindon boss Di Canio, 44, a two-and-a-half year deal on Sunday.
+The Black Cats handed former Swindon boss Di Canio, 44,

 They sacked Martin O'Neill on Saturday after a run of poor results.

 "At the end of our games, it was pure box office," said former Swindon chairman Jeremy Wray.
 "It is a great appointment for him and a fantastic appointment for Sunderland."

 Sunderland, who have seven Premier League games remaining this season, are just one point above the relegation zone.
 They have tough trips to Chelsea and Tottenham, as well as a north-east derby with Newcastle to come.

 But Wray believes the Italian can keep the Black Cats in the Premier League.

 "He will galvanise the team," Wray told BBC Radio 5 live.
 "He is full on 24 hours a day and will be focused on the last seven games of the season.
 If you are looking for a catalyst for change, he is absolutely the right man."

 Di Canio first came to Britain as a player in 1996, when he joined Celtic, and followed his time in Glasgow with spells at Sheffield Wednesday, West Ham and Charlton.